Astros vs. Mariners Player Props Betting Odds

 Tucker Stats

-- Tucker has collected 31 hits with four doubles, six home runs and 21 walks.
-He has driven in 22 runs with five stolen bases.
+- Tucker has four doubles, six home runs, 21 walks and 23 RBI (32 total hits).
+He has swiped five bases.

 Tucker Recent Games